Hamza417/Felicity/README.md

 # Felicity

-*_Felicity_ is the third and final app of the three project I planned for my own learning, the first two are [Positional](https://github.com/Hamza417/Positional) and [Inure App Manager](https://github.com/Hamza417/Inure).*
+*_Felicity_ is the third and final app of the three projects I had planned for my own learning, the first two are [Positional](https://github.com/Hamza417/Positional) and [Inure App Manager](https://github.com/Hamza417/Inure).*

-The development of the app has started and if you've used the first two apps you might wanna join the [Telegram Channel](https://t.me/felicity_music_player) and become the part of the whole initial development process.
+The development of the app has started and if you've used the first two apps you might want to join the [Telegram Channel](https://t.me/felicity_music_player) and become the part of the whole initial development process.